anandbandgar004/RealTimeWeatherApp/README.md

-# 🌤️ Advanced Weather App - CodeSpark Challenge
+# 🌤️ Weather App - CodeSpark Challenge

 A feature-rich, intelligent weather application built for the CodeSpark 72 Hour Build Challenge.
 This app combines real-time weather data with AI-powered suggestions, voice search, dynamic backgrounds, and weather-based music for an immersive user experience.